monobilisim/monokit/README.md

 ## Tools

+- postalHealth
+    - Check Postal health, including service status, containers, and queued messages.
+    - Sends alarm notifications to a Slack webhook.
+    - Opens an issue in Redmine if the database is down.
+    - Config: `/etc/mono/mail.yaml`

 - pmgHealth
     - Checks PMG health, including service status, queued messages and PostgreSQL status.
     - Sends alarm notifications to a Slack webhook.